hilaaba/leetcode_parser/README.md

 The script parses all algorithmic problems from [Leetcode.com](https://leetcode.com/problemset/algorithms/) website and writes them in a .csv file.

+An example of how the script works on the first 10 tasks can be viewed [here](leetcode_problems.csv).

 ## Installation

 1) Clone repo: